Wavepackets on de Sitter spacetime: Definitions

 where $R$ is the curvature of $\dS$ (also called the de Sitter radius).
 We will call this coordinate system ``ambient coordinate system''.

 It is convenient to treat a particular point as the origin of the spacetime.
-Thus we define, without loss of generality, the point $\vartheta\in\dS$ with coordinates $\left(0,0,\ldots,0,R\right)$, to be the {\it origin of the de Sitter spacetime}.
-The origin of $\M_{n+1}$ is the point $o\in\M_{n+1}$ with coordinates $\left(0,0,\ldots,0,0\right)$.
+Thus we define, without loss of generality, the point $\vartheta\in\dS$ with coordinates $(0,0,\ldots,0,R)$, to be the {\it origin of the de Sitter spacetime}.
+The origin of $\M_{n+1}$ is the point $o\in\M_{n+1}$ with coordinates $(0,0,\ldots,0,0)$.
 Moreover, the {\it null cone} $\fC$ in $\M_{n+1}$ is the locus of points which are connected to $o\in\M_{n+1}$ through null curves.
 It is important to remark that $\fC$ tangentiates the hyperboloid at infinity.
 The subset $\fC^+ \subset \fC$, called the {\it future null cone}, is the locus of points which are connected to $o\in\M_{n+1}$ through null curves whose tangent vectors are future directed.

-The group of isometries of $\dS$ is the Lorentz group $L\coloneqq\mathrm{SO}_0(1,n)$, a simply connected semi-simple Lie group, and the corresponding Lie algebra $\frl=\mathfrak{so}(1,n)$ is the Lorentz algebra.
+The group of isometries of $\dS$ is the identity component of the Lorentz group $L\coloneqq\mathrm{SO}_0(1,n)$, a connected semi-simple Lie group, and the corresponding Lie algebra $\frl=\mathfrak{so}(1,n)$ is the Lorentz algebra.
 Its elements act on $\dS$ as rotations and hyperbolic rotations of the points.
-It is implemented by the map
+It is implemented by the map{\samepage

-The $\dS$ is diffeomorphic to the homogeneous space $L/SO_0(1,n-1)$.
+The $\dS$ is diffeomorphic to the homogeneous space $L/{\rm SO}_0(1,n-1)$.}

-The corresponding representation $\Pi$ of the elements of $L$ as operators on the Hilbert space of smooth complex-valued square integrable functions $f\in\cL^2(\dS,\mrd\Sigma)$, where $\mrd\Sigma$ is the volume measure on $\dS$ (which is also invariant under the action of $L$), is given by
+The corresponding representation $\Pi$ of the elements of $L$ as operators on the Hilbert space of smooth complex-valued square integrable functions $f\in\cL^2(\dS,\mrd\Sigma)$, where $\mrd\Sigma$ is the volume measure on $\dS$ (which is also invariant under the action of~$L$), is given by